Review summary

 Full review

 Yumeko (half kitsune) and Tatsumi (shadow-wielding samurai) are built on tension: trickery versus discipline, warmth versus duty.
 Their dynamic powers the pacing and keeps the romance thread subtle, believable, and secondary to survival.
-If you enjoyed the grit of Kagawa’s vampire saga, jump to our The Immortal Rules review and The Eternity Cure review—same author, different flavor, same velocity.
+If you enjoyed the grit of Kagawa’s vampire saga, jump to our The Immortal Rules review and The Eternity Cure review for the same author with a different flavor and the same sense of velocity.

 New to the mythos?
 No stress.
 The lore lands through action, not lectures.
 For author extras and spoiler-safe FAQs, visit Julie Kagawa’s official site.